vcastilh/translation-noahMakefile/src/articles/tutorials/docker-valgrind.md

 Linux
 ```

-Here I asked docker to run `bash` in `debian`.
+Here I asked Docker to run `bash` in `debian`.
 We want it to be
 interactive `-i` so bash doesn't immediately quit because there is no input.
 And we want a pty `-t` so that bash shows us a prompt.
 We also want to delete
-the container on exit `--rm` so it doesn't waist space
+the container on exit `--rm` so it doesn't waste space

-Since debian wasn't already downloaded, docker will download it for us.
+Since Debian wasn't already downloaded, Docker will download it for us.
 If we
 execute it again `debian` won't be re-downloaded.

 ```